KittyGiraudel/site/_posts/2020-11-30-from-jekyll-to-11ty.md

 ## TL;DR

 Overall, the migration was relatively smooth.
 It took me about 10 hours spread across a week-end, so I consider it an affordable amount of time for what is essentially changing build systems.

 Here are some things I do like a lot from 11ty:

 - The configuration is really enjoyable to use.
 I like that it does not live in a JSON file which sometimes lacks flexibility, and that it exposes a class with lots of helper utilities to configure compilation.
 - I felt helped with templating errors.
 I don’t know to which extend 11ty customises error reporting to make it friendly, but it’s overall pretty good I would say.
 - The pagination is overall better than the Jekyll one I feel, because it can be used on any collection instead of exclusively for the posts.
 - The automatic browser reload is a really nice touch that does not exist in Jekyll.
 It’s not much, but it’s appreciable during development.

 And some of the things I was either a little frustrated or not super happy with:

 - I find the handling of global variables confusing at best.
 In Jekyll, I knew the difference between variables on the `include`, `page` or `site` objects.
 Here everything sort of blends together in an opaque way.
 - I personally like YAML over JSON, and it was a little disappointing [not being able to maintain my data files in YAML by default](https://www.11ty.dev/docs/data-custom/#yaml).
 Not a huge deal, but I find authoring JSON tedious compared to YAML.
-- There is a lot of documentation, and the maintainers clearly care a lot about it—yet it did feel like there were some glaring caps somewhat.
-For instance, it was unclear to me how to issue a production build or how to [maintain dynamic permalinks over a collection](#posts-permalinks)—both of which I’d consider pretty basic things.
+- There is a lot of documentation, and the maintainers clearly care a lot about it — yet it did feel like there were some glaring caps somewhat.
+For instance, it was unclear to me how to issue a production build or how to [maintain dynamic permalinks over a collection](#posts-permalinks) — both of which I’d consider pretty basic things.

 That being said, I am overall pleased with the migration and the tool as a whole.
 Interesting thing to point out is that the compilation didn’t get much faster for me: both systems take about 2 seconds to compile hundreds of pages.

 Anyway, without further ado let’s dive in.